skoolkid/skoolkit/sphinx/source/commands.rst

     -u, --upper           Write the disassembly in upper case -V, --version         Show SkoolKit version number and exit -w, --no-warnings     Suppress warnings
+    -W CLASS, --writer CLASS
+                          Specify the ASM writer class to use

 See :ref:`asmModesAndDirectives` for a description of the ``@ssub`` and ``@rsub`` substitution modes, and the ``@ofix``, ``@bfix`` and ``@rfix`` bugfix